Kasseservice/woocommerce-3x/README.md

   * `Yes, I will enter prices inclusive of tax`: Plugin add price inclusive tax.
   * `No, I will enter prices exclusive of tax`: Plugin add price exclusive tax.
 Woocommerce add tax based on flag `Enable tax rates and calculations` and configured tax.
 If tax flag enabled then Woocommerce apply tax based on setting in `Tax` tab.

+**NOTE:** Once product sync, it will not update product price if you change Woocommerce settings.

 ### Subtract stocks from Duell